jeffThompson/CreativeProgramming2/Resources/CreatingGithubRepositories.md

 	* Don't include generic commit messages like "update"
 	* Be specific!
 Things like "fixed image loading problem" or "cleaned up readme" is much better

-If you change a file on the Github website (for example, if you edit your `README` file), you'll want to `pull` those changes to your computer.
-In the Github app, click the `Fetch origin` button, which syncs the list of files between your computer and Github.
-Then click `Pull origin` to download the changed files.
+If you change a file on the Github website (for example, if you edit your `README` file), you'll want to `pull` those changes to your computer:

+* In the Github app, click the `Fetch origin` button, which syncs the list of files between your computer and Github
+* Click `Pull origin` to download the changed files

 You can change settings for your repo, such as its name and visibility, on the repo's site.